arapulido/arapulido.github.io/blog/_posts/2023-03-15-datadog-crds.markdown

 ## The Datadog Operator

-The Datadog Operator is the Kubernetes controller that will manage the reconciliation loop for any Datadog related resource.
+The Datadog Operator is the Kubernetes controller that will manage the reconciliation loop for some Datadog related resources.
 The Datadog Operator, once deployed in a Kubernetes cluster, will watch the Kubernetes API for any changes related to these resources, and will make the needed changes in the cluster or in the Datadog API.

 ![Reconciliation Loop](/img/datadog_loop.jpg)